SebestyenBenedek/stack-overflow/README.md

 Navigate to the root directory of the project.

-Make the entrypoint.sh script executable by running the following command:

-    chmod +x entrypoint.sh

 Run the entrypoint.sh script with three arguments: username, password, and database.
 Replace <username>, <password>, and <database> with your desired values:

     ./entrypoint.sh <username> <password> <database>